Milestone 1.6: Receive bitcoin

 Status: Complete

-Design milestone, Figma
+Design milestone, Figma, Prototype

 In this milestone we add features related to receiving.